JaapvanEkris/openrowingmonitor/docs/README.md

 OpenRowingMonitor can recieve heartrate data via BLE and ANT+.
 But it also implements different protocols to share your rowing metrics with different applications and devices.
 We support most common industry standards to help you connect to your app and game of choice, OpenRowingMonitor currently supports the following protocols:

 * **Concept2 PM**: OpenRowingMonitor can simulate a Concept2 PM5, providing compatibility with most rowing apps.
 This implements the most common parts of the spec, so it might not work with all applications.
-Our interface reports metrics, but can't recieve commands and session parameters from external apps yet.
 It is known to work with [EXR](https://www.exrgame.com) and all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).

 * **FTMS Rower**: This is the FTMS profile for rowing machines and supports all rowing specific metrics (such as stroke rate).
 We've successfully tested it with [EXR](https://www.exrgame.com) (preferred method), [MyHomeFit](https://myhomefit.de) and [Kinomap](https://www.kinomap.com).

-* **FTMS Indoor Bike**: This FTMS profile is used by Smart Bike Trainers and widely adopted by training applications for bike training.
-It does not support rowing specific metrics.
-But it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
+* **FTMS Indoor Bike**: This FTMS profile is used by Smart Bike Trainers and widely adopted by bike training apps.
+It does not support rowing specific metrics, but it can present metrics such as power and distance to the biking application and use cadence for stroke rate.
 So why not use your virtual rowing bike to row up a mountain in [Zwift](https://www.zwift.com), [Bkool](https://www.bkool.com), [The Sufferfest](https://thesufferfest.com) or similar :-)

 * **BLE Cycling Power Profile**: This Bluetooth simulates a bike, which allows you to connect the rower to a bike activity on your (mostly Garmin) sportwatch.
 It will translate the rowing metrics to the appropriate fields.
 This profile is only supported by specific watches, so it might provide a solution.

 * **BLE Cycling Speed and Cadence Profile**: used for older Garmin Forerunner and Garmin Venu watches and similar types, again simulating a bike activity.
-Please note to set the wheel circumference to 10mm to make this work well.

 * **ANT+ FE-C**: OpenRowingMonitor can broadcast rowing metrics via ANT+ FE-C, which can be recieved by the more expensive series of Garmin smartwatches like the Epix/Fenix series, which then can calculate metrics like training load etc..